Wladeko/deep-learning-cnn/README.md

-# Deep learning course - project I
+# Image Classification with CNNs

-This repository contains code needed to reproduce the results for project I of the Deep Learning course.
+This repository contains code needed to reproduce the results for `Project I` of the Deep Learning course.

+Check the other projects:

+- [Project II](https://github.com/Wladeko/deep-learning-rnn) - Speech Commands Recognition with RNNs
+- [Project III](https://github.com/Wladeko/deep-learning-gan) - Image Generation with GANs

 ---
 ## Description